On Howland time-independent formulation of CP-divisible quantum evolutions: Periodically controlled open quantum systems

 \end{theorem} For proof, see e.g. \cite{Chicone2006}.
 Expression \eqref{eq:FloquetNormalForm} is known as \emph{Floquet normal form} of fundamental matrix solution and $e^{TB}$ is called \emph{monodromy matrix}.
-Assume $B$ to be diagonalizable, i.e. that there exists a linearly independent system $(\varphi_i)_{i=1}^{d}$ in $\complexes^d$ satisfying eigenequations $B\varphi_i = \xi_i \varphi_i$, where $\{\xi_i\}_{i=1}^{d} = \spec{B}$ is the spectrum of $B$.
+Assume $B$ to be diagonalizable, i.e.~that there exists a linearly independent system $(\varphi_i)_{i=1}^{d}$ in $\complexes^d$ satisfying eigenequations $B\varphi_i = \xi_i \varphi_i$, where $\{\xi_i\}_{i=1}^{d} = \spec{B}$ is the spectrum of $B$.
 Then, $\spec{e^{TB}} = \{e^{\xi_i T}\}_{i=1}^{d}\subset \complexes\setminus \{0\}$ and monodromy matrix is diagonalizable as well.
 Eigenvalues $\xi_i$ of $B$ are called the \emph{Floquet exponents} (real part of each $\xi_i$ is called \emph{Lyapunov exponent}), while eigenvalues $e^{\xi_i T}$ of monodromy matrix are also known as \emph{characteristic multipliers} of the ODE; much about asymptotic stability of solutions can be implied from the exact analysis of characteristic multipliers \cite{Chicone2006}.
+One can immediately spot however, that spectrum of $B$ is non-uniquely determined by form of the monodromy matrix.
+Indeed, for every $\xi_j \in \spec{B}$ there exists a countable set $\{\xi_{j,n} \in \spec{B_k}\}$,